tyronechen/intro-to-ML-for-bio/modules/01_tokenization/handout/handout.md

 The overall objective is to understand how biological sequence data is transformed into a machine-readable format for input into a machine learning pipeline.

-- View the flow of data through a conventional preproceessing pipeline
+- View the flow of data through a conventional DNA data preproceessing pipeline
-- Learn common data transformations
-- Familiarity with common representations
+- Familiarity with common genomic data transformations and representations
 - Explore how large sequences are separated into smaller components
 - Awareness of the ecosystem of available libraries